bearcodi/code-igniter-2-framework/README.md

-Composer package for modernizing a Code Igniter 2 application, used with sample `code-igniter-2-base-project` you can easily adjust your existing Code Igniter app to be a bit more extensible and leverage composer for fun stuff :)
+Composer package for modernizing a CodeIgniter 2.x application, used with sample `codeigniter-2-base-project` you can easily adjust your existing CodeIgniter app to be a bit more extensible and leverage composer for fun stuff :)

 ## Documentation